Los Angeles rain leak specialist

-In the event that you suspect a roof leak, before you call a roofer, it may be a wise investment to hire a III thermographer to source the roof leak first.
-With this in mind, a thermographer can even assist a roofer in real time to source difficult to locate roof leaks.
+In the event that you suspect a roof leak before you call a roofer, it may be a wise investment to hire a III thermographer to source the roof leak first.
+With this in mind, a thermographer can even assist a roofer in real-time to source difficult to locate roof leaks.
 Just a thought.

 The most common roof leaks derive from flashings or penetrations.
-Vents and other flashing are these components which penetrate the covering.
+Vents and other flashing are these components that penetrate the covering.
 Ensuring these vents or penetrations are sealed where they penetrate is extremely important.

 The roof covering itself can be constructed from a variety of materials.
 Here in Los Angeles, we see them all.

 Nevertheless, the material doesn’t matter as much as ensuring the material is serviceable.
 In other words, you need to make sure there is no degradation to the material which will allow water intrusion into the building.
 Having your roof inspected by a professional roofing company is a good way to ensure the condition of the roofing is in this serviceable state.

 Walk-on Deck LeaksIn Los Angeles walk-on decks are a popular component to all building styles.
 With this in mind, the decks much like a shower pan, have to be waterproofed.
 Waterproofing is effectively making a barrier under the decks surface which you see.In other words, the waterproofing is really the barrier.
 The materials you are walking on more or less protect this barrier and make is esthetically pleasing to look at.